CodeChron/fullstack-js-with-meteor-react-docs/autosave_content_changes.md

 ## Add a handler for saving content changes

-We need to add a function to our data container that components can call and pass content updates.
+Now we can use this handler in our data continer, and add a function that components can call and pass in content updates.

 ``` /imports/components/containers/note_details_container.js ```